Sig Engineering - Part 1 - Solana's Gossip Protocol

 }

-The comments explain most of the fields in the struct.
-The prunes field is a list of origin pubkeys (pubkeys of the node which create a corresponding CrdsValue).
-When inserting the received values from a new push message, if a CrdsValue fails to be inserted into the CrdsTable, the origin of the value (i.e., the pubkey of the node that created the value) is added to the prunes list.
+The prunes field is a list of origin pubkeys (pubkeys of the node which create a corresponding SignedGossipData).
+When inserting the received values from a new push message, if a SignedGossipData fails to be inserted into the GossipTable, the origin of the value (i.e., the Pubkey of the node that created the value) is appended to the prunes fields.
 And lastly, the destination field is set to the node which sent the push message.

 from_pubkey: Pubkey, # received from